learn-academy-2021-echo/week-1-assessment-Echo5Mike/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. GitHub pull request:
+1. GitHub pull request: A pull request is a is you as the dev asking to add your part of code to the main branch.

-2. Higher Order Functions:
+2. Higher Order Functions: is a built in method that takes in a function as an argument and applies it over an array.

-3. Jest:
+3. Jest: is a testing program that allows us to test JS.

-4. Objects:
+4. Objects: are containers for data.

-5. Classes:
+5. Classes: are the framework or blueprint for obects to be created from.